The Cheapest Cities To Fly Into in Europe (and Where You’ll Save the Most)

 Explore multi-city flight options

 If you have a flexible itinerary, consider booking a multi-city flight.
 In no more than five minutes, you can often add extra destinations to your trip for little to no additional cost.
-Just remember to check out whether this option is more convenient than buying the short-haul flights one by one before making any purchase.
+Just remember to check out whether this option is more convenient than buying the short-haul flights one by one before making the purchase.

-Save on your flights to Europe with Going!
+Save on flights to Europe with Going

 With a Going membership, finding an affordable flight to Europe is easier than ever.
-Premium members get exclusive access to incredible international economy deals to Europe’s most budget-friendly cities, often saving an average of $500 on international trips and $200 on domestic roundtrips.
+Premium members get exclusive access to incredible international economy deals to Europe’s most budget-friendly cities, often saving an average of $550 on international trips and $200 on domestic roundtrips.

 For those who prefer luxury in the skies, our Elite membership unlocks thousands in savings on business and first-class international flights.
 No matter how you like to travel, our team of Flight Experts is here to make your European adventure both affordable and enjoyable.